 Abduct your lover

-Use sex toys and BDSM tools to enhance play
+Use sex toys and BDSM tools to improve play

 Spice up your session by using metal handcuffs, leather cuffs, bondage tape, or rope to restrain your partner.